vm-x-ai/vm-x-ai/docs/docs/deployment/minikube.md

 # Deploying to Minikube

-This guide shows you how to deploy VM-X AI to a local Minikube cluster using Helm.
+This guide shows you how to deploy VM-X AI to a local Minikube cluster using Helm with Istio ingress.

 ## Prerequisites

 Before you begin, ensure you have:

-- **Minikube** installed and running
+- **Minikube** installed
 - **kubectl** configured to access your Minikube cluster
 - **Helm** 3.0+ installed
 - **Docker images** available: